tyap06/Project-Copy/README.md

 **What will the application do?:**

 - My application will be able to keep track of recipes that are added.
-I will have different categories for each type of recipe, such as Breakfast, Lunch, Dinner, and Dessert.
-My app will also be able to sort and filter through recipes when a filter is set.
-Different cuisines could be filtered for, and my app will be able to find recipes that correspond to it.
 Users will be able to add and delete recipes.
-When a recipe is added, users will have an option to upload a picture of the food.
+  When a recipe is added, users will have an option to add more recipes or save their recipe collection.
 Users will also be able to rate the recipe based on a 5 star scale.
-When viewing a recipe, users can find the ingredients needed, directions/steps to prepare the recipe, serving size, and nutrition facts.
+When viewing a recipe, users can find the recipe title, serving size, a list of ingredients, prep time, cook time, a list of directions to prepare the recipe, and a rating of the recipe.

 **Who will use it?**